Hytale Guides 9 min read

 This matters for hosting because server plugins are Java-based (.jar files).
 If you’ve worked with Bukkit, Spigot, or Paper plugins for Minecraft, that experience will transfer.
 The server isn’t obfuscated, and Hypixel Studios has committed to releasing the server source code within 1-2 months of early access launch.

-Early access includes Exploration Mode (20-30 hours of adventure content), Creative Mode, and full modding support.
+Early access shipped with Exploration Mode (20-30 hours of adventure content), Creative Mode, and full modding support.
+(For more on what Exploration Mode includes and how it differs from the planned Adventure Mode, see our breakdown of Hytale Adventure Mode.)
 Minigames and Adventure Mode with deeper progression are coming later.
-The game launches on Windows only - Mac and Linux support is planned but not ready for day one.
+The game launched on Windows only - Mac and Linux support is planned but not available yet.

-Community servers and modded content are explicitly part of the early access vision.
+Community servers and modded content have been part of the early access experience from day one.
 From the official announcement: “Modding: Available at launch.
 Run your own servers and create custom content.”

 The “True Early Access” Warning